The next Summer School will be held in June-July 2021.

 (1) Make sure that a support letter on headed paper is completed and signed by your supervisor prior to completing the application form.
 Applications will not be considered if this support letter is not provided as instructed (headed paper, completed and signed by supervisor, stamp from Institute).
 (2) Complete the online application form in English.
 Answer each question.
 All relevant information should be included in the application form.

-Online application will be opened until 15 January 2019.
-Results will be notified in March 2019 by email.
+Online application will be opened from November 2020.
+Results will be notified in March 2021 by email.